Work Order Templates (30)

 How to Make a Work Order

 A work order can be made in any type of text editor such as Microsoft Word, Microsoft Excel, or by using online resources such as Google Docs and Google Sheets.
 The process of creating and submitting a work order is conducted in the following steps:

 The first step is when a client contacts a business or service provider to get an estimate for services through a work order.
 The client will make their request as detailed as possible in an effort to get an accurate estimate amount.

 Step 2 – Service Provider Makes the Work Order

-The service provider will make a detailed proforma showing the costs for materials, labor, and any other costs in a line-by-line format.
-When the final amount has been calculated and the reviewed it should be submitted to the client.
+The service provider will make a detailed proforma showing the costs for materials, labor, and any other expenses in a line-by-line format.
+When the final amount has been calculated and reviewed, it should be submitted to the client.

 Step 3 – Get the Client’s Approval

-After submitting to the client, they will need to review and only after approval may the service provider begin on the work.
+After submitting the work order to the client, they will need to review it.
+Only after approval may the service provider begin the work.
 In most cases, the client will be required to sign the work order and pay a deposit on the future work to be provided.

 Step 4 – Complete the Job and Get Paid

 The service provider is now permitted to complete the job and deliver the finished product to the client.
 After the client approves the work provided, an invoice should be administered by the service provider and due immediately.
 Late Payment – If the client is more than thirty (30) days late, fees may accrue, and if not paid after ninety (90) days is recommended to send the outstanding balance to a collections agency.
 Mechanic’s Lien – If the service provider worked for a landlord and payment was not made, the provider may be able to obtain a mechanic’s lien.
 A mechanic’s lien allows the service provider to be paid if the property sells and notifies the mortgagee that a claim has been made on the property.